December 10, 2013 at 1:26 am #26577

 There is really no definitive answer here because it’s completely subjective whether you would find one of the new AMVA+ models or an AH-IPS model better.
 Take a look through this thread which I added your post to.
 In particular my first reply, as it gives really as much guidance as can be given about how these AMVA+ and AH-IPS models compare in the ‘real world’.

 The overdrive on the S2740L puts a lot of people off, but it’s something that simply doesn’t bother everyone.
-There is a growing thread which started out as some positive feedback on the S2440L and has grown to include feedback about the Dell S series more broadly.
+There was a thread here recently which started out as some positive feedback on the S2440L and has grown to include feedback about the Dell S series more broadly.
 This really shows that the overdrive ‘issues’ aren’t really issues for everyone.
 By the same token some people find VA models simply too slow for gaming, others find them fine.
 For movies the responsiveness isn’t an issue and they offer the most atmospheric and enjoyable movie experience, in my opinion, especially in dark scenes.

 As for dead pixels and other issues, they can and do strike any monitor.
 They are not specific to any individual unit or manufacturer – the S2740L isn’t any more prone to them than the next monitor.
 And BenQ models are fine as far as quality goes.
 You’ll find bad things said about pretty much any monitor, particularly at this price, if you go digging for it.
 Some definitely have worse quality control than others, but the models you’re considering are all similar in that regard.
 You can’t let issues that some people have with their units (it’s an inevitability) put you off or you’ll never want to buy any monitor.February 26, 2014 at 8:49 pm #28551

 I have the P2414H near a month , and tomorrow it is the last day that I can change it in amazon for another monitor.

 I wonder if I should switch to AMVA+ panel , because I don’t like the IPS glow.